Fresh Air - Jeff Hiller's Big Break Came In His 40s

 You hear the word evangelical, and it sounds pretty right-wing.

-But the ELCA is actually the, you know, slightly more progressive arm of the Lutheran Church.
+But the ELCA is actually the, you know,

 There are different factions.

-And so when I was growing up, that church was really a lot about, I don't know, social justice and being called by God to help people.
+And so when I was growing up, that church was really a lot about,

-Not because we are, you know, required to help people in order to get into heaven or whatever.
+not because we are, you know, required to help people in order to get into heaven or whatever.

-We have grace for that, but because we are, you know, given this wonderful gift of life from God, it's important to help other people.
+But because we are, you know, given this wonderful gift of life from God, it's important to help other people.

 And so for me, the church was the place that you went if you didn't have food, if you didn't have money to pay your rent, if you didn't have, you know, we had clothing drives.